fbessez/my-website/content/about/index.md

 Hey!
 I'm a backend engineer from New York City.

-Shortly after graduating from [Wesleyan University](https://www.wesleyan.edu/), I joined the team at [Juvo](https://www.juvo.com/) where I focus on establishing financial identities for those left out of the financial industry.
+Shortly after graduating from [Wesleyan University](https://www.wesleyan.edu/), I joined the team at [Juvo](https://www.juvo.com/) where I focused on establishing financial identities for those left out of the financial industry.

-Besides coding, I enjoy breaking down business goals into more approachable and executable work for myself and my team to tackle.
+After a few years in the Bay Area, I decided to join [Facebook](https://www.facebook.com) back in NY.

 Here are a few technologies I've been working with recently: